AngelicaWisnes/RoboRally_Game_Project/Deliverables/Mandatory2.md

 * Meetings, and frequency of meetings:
   * 1-2 times a week
 * Communication between:
-  * Facebook, slack
+  * Facebook, Slack
 * Labour distribution
-  * Distribute the work in the project board in github
+  * Distribute the work in the project board in Github
 * Follow-up work:
   * Review in github project board
 * Sharing and storing common documents, charts and the codebase